Deep4GB/CMPSC472_FinalProject/README.md

 - Uses JSON files to store reminders and health metrics.

 **index.html:**
+- This structured HTML file is main home page from where user will chose where to redirect.
+- The use of Tailwind CSS contributes to a visually appealing, animations and responsive design.
+- The integrated JavaScript includes importing icons and loading.

+**reminder.html:**
 - This structured HTML file ensures a clear organization of the user interface components, including forms for adding reminders, displaying existing reminders, and facilitating user interaction.
 - The use of Tailwind CSS contributes to a visually appealing and responsive design.
 - The integrated JavaScript enhances the user experience by allowing the deletion of reminders without the need for page refresh.